Fun friendly, creative, learning, co-operative

 - If 2 or more children are identified as having symptoms consistent with COVID-19, the playschool will follow outbreak notification procedures as directed by our licensing officer and public health.

-- If our playschool is connected to a confirmed or probable case of COVID-19, we will close for a minimum of 72 hours and will follow the recommendations provided by Alberta Health Services.
+- If our playschool is connected to a confirmed case of COVID-19, we will close for a period of 14 days.
+This is due to the team-teaching approach the playschool uses, and all of the teachers requiring to isolate.

 Again, please note the change of class times.
 This year, class times have been changed as follows: